khushbooleuva/khushbooleuva/README.md

-I'm a Staff PM who's spent 10+ years making payments work from checkout flows and alternative payment methods to fraud prevention and chargeback operations for retail industries.
+I'm a Staff PM who's spent 10+ years making payments work from checkout flows and alternative payment methods to fraud prevention and chargeback operations for retail industries and ecommerce.

 Lately I've been spending my evenings building AI agents that automate the manual, repetitive parts of payment ops work mostly the kind of work